apache/metron/metron-deployment/README.md

 We recommend looking at Ambari and shutting down any services you may not be using.
 For example, we recommend turning off Metron Profiler, as this commonly causes REST services to crash when running on a single VM.

+### Parser Aggregation Feature

+The [Parser Aggregation](../metron-platform/metron-parsing/metron-parsing-storm#parser-aggregation) feature does not currently exist in the management UI.
+In order to address resource limitations in the full dev development environments, bro, yaf, and snort have been aggregated into a single parser topology.
+However, the Management UI is not currently able to display its status until the feature is added.
+Aggregated parsers can still be created via Ambari and the command line scripts.

+Here are some tips for working with parser aggregation while the UI feature is being developed.

+* **How are parsers picked up by the UI?:** This is based entirely on what is currently stored in the Zookeeper configs.
+See [Management Utility](../metron-platform/metron-common#management-utility) "DUMP" option with "-c PARSER" to see all of what is currently loaded.
+The management UI does not update the configurations stored locally on disk, so Zookeeper is the source of truth.

+* **Removing an existing aggregation:** In the [Ambari UI](http://node1:8080) click on the Metron serice and select "Metron Parsers."
+Select "stop" from the dropdown for the parser component.
+Click "back," "configs," and then navigate to "Parsers."
+In the text field option labeled "parsers".
+Remove the double quotes from around the listed parsers.
+Save and choose "Restart" when prompted.
+This will deploy three individual parsers rather than a single aggregated parser: bro, snort, and yaf.
+Be aware, you may need to shut down other topologies to free up resources so that you can run the parsers without aggregation.
+Stopping the profiler, pcap, or batch_indexing are a few options that will still allow data to pass through the system end-to-end.

+* **Managing parser lifecycle:** Starting and stopping parsers in the management UI will in no way affect a parser running as aggregated.
+The exception to this is if you create a parser via the management UI that has the same name as the aggregation, e.g. "bro__snort__yaf."
+We recommend against this.
+It will appear as thought you now have the ability to manage the aggregated parser now, but you will only be able to start/stop it.

+* **Editing parser configuration:** In order to modify the aggregated parsers' configurations, you will need to first pull all of the configuration from Zookeeper to the local configuration directory by executing the following commands

+    ```
+    source /etc/default/metron
+    $METRON_HOME/bin/zk_load_configs.sh -m PULL -o ${METRON_HOME}/config/zookeeper -z $ZOOKEEPER -f
+    ```

+    Make your changes to an individual parser's configuration json, e.g. `${METRON_HOME}/config/zookeeper/parsers/bro.json`, save locally, and then push them back up to Zookeeper

+    ```
+    $METRON_HOME/bin/zk_load_configs.sh -m PUSH -i $METRON_HOME/config/zookeeper/ -z $ZOOKEEPER
+    ```

+    See [Management Utility](../metron-platform/metron-common#management-utility) for more detail.

+* **Other gotchas:** Stop the aggregated parsers in Ambari before removing or adding grouping quotes.
+Otherwise, you will end up with both the individual parsers and the aggregated topology running concurrently.
+Ambari only manages the parser topology lifecycle via the current parser name list provided, so changing that list removes Ambari's ability to reference the old topology names.

 How do I build RPM packages?
 ----------------------------